KYoon/Stacks-on-Deck/README.md

 * Implement customization of table and deck
 * Make preset games
 * Allow players to make rules
+* Allow players to join game already in progress

 ## How to contribute
 Make a pull request and then wait for a response!
 Please make commits often and be as descriptive as you can if you are to make a pull request.
 Also, to reference the original team, include @KYoon @aamharris @Bsheridan12 @fgv02009 @jnmandal within the pull request.